A Tradition of Excellence

 Phase II was completed in 2008 to increase capacity to 200 beds at the new facility.
 When the Kanee Centre closed, residents were transferred to the new facility on Falcon Ridge Drive.

-Today, The Simkin Centre, operated by The Sharon Home Inc., has evolved into what is now considered to be one of the most state-of-the-art personal care homes in Canada.
+Today, The Simkin Centre Personal Care Home Inc. has evolved into what is now considered to be one of the most state-of-the-art personal care homes in Canada.
 It provides a holistic approach to address the medical, social, cultural, spiritual, therapeutic, and recreational needs of its residents.

 It remains deeply committed to Jewish traditions and values, and to delivering high-quality services with dignity, compassion, and expertise.